Igalia/wolvic/README.md

 git clone git@github.com:MozillaReality/FirefoxReality.git
 ```

-*Clone the third_party repo*
+*Clone the third-party repo.*

-If you're developing for the Oculus, Snapdragon VR, or VIVE, you need to clone the repo with third party SDK files.
+If you're developing for the Oculus, Snapdragon VR, or VIVE, you need to clone the repo with third-party SDK files.

 ```bash
 git clone git@github.com:MozillaReality/FirefoxReality-android-third-party.git third_party